Jackie Dennis

 Jackie Dennis (8 October 1942 – 28 September 2020) was a Scottish singer.
-He was discovered by the comedians Mike and Bernie Winters in 1958.
+He was discovered by the comedians Mike and Bernie Winters, when he was performing at the United States Army Air Forces base at Prestwick in 1958.
 The brothers brought him to the attention of the show business agent Eve Taylor, and he appeared on the television programme, Six-Five Special, at the age of 15, and in a subsequent film spin-off.

 Chart success

 The kilt-wearing, spiky-haired pop singer enjoyed seven successful years in the show business and toured the world.
-"La Dee Dah" was his biggest UK hit, reaching number 4 in the UK Singles Chart in 1958, whilst his cover of Sheb Wooley's "Purple People Eater" was his second and final UK hit, peaking at number 29.
+"La Dee Dah" was his biggest UK hit, reaching number 4 in the UK Singles Chart in 1958, whilst his cover of Sheb Wooley's "Purple People Eater", was his second and final UK hit, peaking at number 29.

-Dennis appeared on Perry Como's US television show, where he was introduced as 'Britain's Ricky Nelson' performing the song "Linton Addie".
+Dennis appeared on Perry Como's US television show, where he was introduced as 'Britain's Ricky Nelson' performing the song "Linton Addie", and he was best man at entertainer Tommy Steele's wedding.

-He latterly worked as a nursing home carer, before retiring and living in Pilton, Edinburgh, with wife Irene, to whom he was married for over 30 years.
+After leaving show business, Jackie joined the civil service, where he worked for over a decade as a messenger with the Manpower Services Commission in Edinburgh.
+Latterly, Dennis worked as a nursing home carer, before retiring and living in Pilton, Edinburgh, with wife Irene, to whom he was married for over 30 years.
 He died in September 2020 at the age of 77.